MaikEight/ExaltAccountManager/README.md

 ## How to get started 🚀

 1. Get the latest release of EAM [here](https://github.com/MaikEight/ExaltAccountManager/releases/latest).
+2. If you don't have it installed already, install [Visual C++ Redistributable Version X64](https://learn.microsoft.com/de-de/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-microsoft-visual-c-redistributable-version)
-2. Run the installer
+3. Run the installer
-3. Enjoy!
+4. Enjoy!

 ## Need support or have questions? 📝
 Join the [Discord server](https://discord.exalt-account-manager.eu) and leave a message in the help-request or general channel.
 I respond to inquiries promptly!